 3. Are you seeing my child have trouble with other kids?

 Your child’s difficulties may come from a personality clash with one or two other kids.
 If this is the case, ask if the teacher can take steps to reduce how much they interact.
-It school, for example, they can change seating arrangements in class and at lunch.
+In school, for example, they can change seating arrangements in class and at lunch.
 This type of change shouldn’t cause too much disruption.

 During virtual learning, the teacher can be strategic in assigning groups to work together.
-If your child is struggling to make friends, talk with the teacher about how the school supports social-emotional learning for all students.
+If your child is struggling to make friends, talk with the teacher about how the school

 4. My child is upset about some issues at home.
 Do you see any signs of that?